ELEC-392/VPFS/Readme.md

 ```commandline
 curl [YOUR IP]:5000
 ```
- If everything is working, you should once again see `VFPS is alive`.
+ If everything is working, you should once again see `VFPS is alive!`.
 If this test worked in setup but failed now, it could be one of a few causes
 - Your vehicle is on a different network
 - You entered/have the wrong IP address
 - Your server is blocked by a firewall / not accessible outside of localhost